 The earliest record of a cooperative comes from Fenwick, Scotland where, in March 14, 1761, in a barely furnished cottage local weavers manhandled a sack of oatmeal into John Walker's whitewashed front room and began selling the contents at a discount, forming the Fenwick Weavers' Society.

-In 1844 a group of 28 artisans working in the cotton mills in the town of Rochdale, in the north of England established the first modern cooperative business, the Rochdale Equitable Pioneers Society.
-The weavers faced miserable working conditions and low wages, and they could not afford the high prices of food and household goods.
+In 1844 a group of 28 artisans working in the cotton mills in the town of Rochdale, in the north of England established the first modern cooperative business, the Rochdale Equitable Pioneers Society, also known as the Rochdale Pioneers.
+They are regarded as the prototype of the modern cooperative society and founders of the cooperative movement.
+The weavers in these cotton mills in Rochdale faced miserable working conditions and low wages, and they could not afford the high prices of food and household goods.
 They decided that by pooling their scarce resources and working together they could access basic goods at a lower price.
 Initially, there were only four items for sale: flour, oatmeal, sugar, and butter.